NLog/NLog/README.md

   If you upgrade, remove or alter the `<assemblybinding>`, as explained at the [4.1.1 news post](http://nlog-project.org/2015/09/12/nlog-4-1-1-has-been-released.html).

 * **Should I use Common Logging?**
    - That's up to you.
-I has it pros and cons.
+It has it pros and cons.
 The greatest advantage is that you can easily switch between logging implementations (NLog, Log4Net, EntLib).
 This can be very important if you’re writing a library yourself, then the user who's using your library can choose which implementation to use.

   - There are some downsides: